-But with the great tool like this there is high risk of security from cyber criminals attacking your business network.
+But with the great tool like the internet, there is high risk of data breach and privacy risk from cyber criminals attacking your business network.

 A malicious website you or someone in your organization visits can download a script or code that can open backdoor to a hacker, who can capture and see everything on your computer.